Have you been injured in an accident that was not your fault?

 Have you suffered an injury at work and your employer, or another member of staff, was responsible?
 If so you may be able to claim compensation through their liability insurance.

-Medical negligence (clinical negligence) describes when a patient is injured or becomes ill as the result of a doctor or other medical professional's lack of care.
-Quittance's specialist solicitor panel can help you claim compensation from the NHS hospital or private clinic that was responsible.
+Medical negligence (clinical negligence) is the term for when a patient is injured or becomes ill as the result of a doctor or other medical professional's lack of care.
+Our expert solicitor panel can help you make a claim against a clinic or NHS trust covering Leominster, including Wye Valley NHS Trust (The County Hospital, Union Walk, Hereford, Herefordshire).

-Under a CFA, Leominster injury claimants will also not have to pay any fees upfront.
+Leominster injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Leominster, Herefordshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Leominster, Herefordshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?